A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Computational results

-Considering Tables~\ref{O50_nored}-\ref{O500_nored} then, as we would expect, as problem size (in terms of the number of orders) increases we have an increasing number of instances terminating due to reaching the time limit.
+Considering Table~\ref{nored} then, as we would expect, as problem size (in terms of the number of orders) increases we have an increasing number of instances terminating due to reaching the time limit.

 Both~\cite{valle2021} and Strategy 1 require all orders to be fulfilled in the first-stage.
 Referring to the averages seen at the foot of each of these tables then for $O \leq 150$ the approach of~\cite{valle2021} appears to perform better than Strategy 1, given the time limit of 300 seconds imposed.
 It requires the same (or less) time whilst returning a solution involving the same, or fewer, racks.
 However that performance advantage disappears for $O=200$ and $O=500$.
 For these problems (all of which went to time limit) we have that Strategy 1 required (on average) fewer racks, indeed significantly fewer racks when $O=500$.